-I just have to say it: A virtual keynote in Istanbul isn’t the same as hopping across the pond, meeting people face-to-face and enjoying the city while keynoting live.
+I just have to say it: A virtual keynote in Istanbul isn’t the same as hopping across the pond, meeting people face-to-face, and enjoying the city while keynoting on-site.
 But, here we are thanks to COVID.
-Virtual conferences are now more prevalent and with that I thought I’d share my latest virtual presentation tips.
-I’ve done webinars and livestreams for a while now, but these last couple years were a record-year so to speak for virtual presentations.
+Virtual conferences are now more prevalent and with that, I thought I’d share my latest virtual presentation tips.
+I’ve done webinars and livestreams for a while now, but these last couple of years were a record-year so to speak for virtual presentations.
 My stage is my basement office in the Midwest of the U.S. Sometimes I use a virtual background even!
 Other times a physical one.
 At times, I put on makeup.

 Current state and virtual reality

 Certainly, at some point, virtual presentations will be livestreamed in true virtual reality.
-I envision this to look like this:
+A whole new set of presentation tips would come into play then I envision this to look like this:

-- Presentation can be watched in VR – that’s a step up from 2D for sure.
+- The presentation can be watched in VR – that’s a step up from 2D for sure.

 - At some point, wouldn’t it be cool to be able to watch in VR and you can even approach people sitting nearby and have a conversation

-Certainly, we have to remember that presentations in VR might not be that exciting like active shooter trainings, for example.
+Certainly, we have to remember that presentations in VR might not be as exciting as an active shooter training, for example.
 That active shooter trainer video and the corresponding content assets were so good and new that it even won “Best Immersive Video Storytelling” at a national media awards ceremony in 2019.

 Types of virtual presentations